Graziano Cecchini: Biographical data

-September / October 2015 artistic direction of "Incontemporanea Arte Attiva" in Palermo Italy.
+September / October 2015 artistic direction of "Incontemporanea Arte Attiva" in Palermo, Italy.

-Oct / Nov 2015 collaborates with the Garaventa foundation (genova nervi) Italy for the project "G factory" we broke the colors.
+Oct / Nov 2015 collaborates with the Garaventa foundation (Genova Nervi), Italy, for the project "G factory", we broke the colours.

-November 2015 performance in Genoa Italy against violence against women “one hundred thousand petals of roses” in the fountain in Piazza De Ferrari, in support of the international event the art of floral design.
+November 2015 performance in Genoa, Italy, against violence against women, “one hundred thousand petals of roses” in the fountain in Piazza De Ferrari, in support of the international event, the art of floral design.

-December 2015 publishes as co-author the book "Futurism of the third millennium.
+December 2015, published as a co-author the book "Futurism of the third millennium.